 In worst-case scenarios, these injuries may lead to permanent paralysis, loss of motor function, and numerous surgeries.
 These types of injuries can be common in motorcycle wrecks because of the general lack of surrounding protection for motorcyclists.
 In some cases, the injuries can be fatal.

 Economic damages may include any financial losses you’ve experienced from your accident, such as medical expenses, property damage, and loss of income from being away from work.
-Non-economic damages may include ways in which the accident and injury have affected your lifestyle, such as pain and suffering, emotional distress, loss of enjoyment of life, and scarring or disfigurement.
+Non-economic damages may include ways in which the Denver accident and injury have affected your lifestyle, such as pain and suffering, emotional distress, loss of enjoyment of life, and scarring or disfigurement.

 Denver Personal Injury FAQ

-We understand that filing a personal injury claim may seem daunting when you aren’t familiar with the legal system, which is why we’re here to answer any questions you may have to hopefully ease your concerns so you feel more comfortable in your pursuit for compensation.
+We understand that filing a personal injury claim in Denver may seem daunting when you aren’t familiar with the legal system, which is why we’re here to answer any questions you may have to hopefully ease your concerns so you feel more comfortable in your pursuit for compensation.

 We’ve gone ahead and answered some of the most frequently asked questions below, but if you have any other questions related to your case in particular, feel free to schedule a no-obligation consultation with one of the attorneys at our firm.

 Should I discuss a personal injury settlement offer with my insurance company?

 You always have the right to speak to your insurance company about a settlement.
 Although it may be wise to report the accident to your insurance so they’re aware of your injuries, you’re not required to accept any settlement they offer you.
 It’s likely that your insurance will offer you much lower than the full amount you deserve for your injuries because the adjuster may not account for all of your damages.